mayasharma2110/Treat-Yourself/README.md

 * [AWS](https://aws.amazon.com/) - used to store the static files on the live website (css and media files).

-* [Stripe](https://stripe.com/gb) - used to facilatate the secure purchasing of products using a credit/debit card.
+* [Stripe](https://stripe.com/gb) - used to facilitate the secure purchasing of products using a credit/debit card.

 ## Testing